-Lucy joined us at All Saints as our Curate in July 2020 and she will be with us for three years.
+Lucy joined us at All Saints as our Curate in July 2020.
+She leads our Eco Church team and helps us all think about our environment and how we engage with the world in a more sustainable way.
 We are so glad she is with us and a part of the team!

 Gavin was licensed as Reader to All Saints in September 2015 at Canterbury Cathedral.
 He helps out with the ministry of preaching, leading, praying and sits on our PCC as our Health & Safety Officer and Vulernable Adults Safeguarding Officer.